 Concentrated Money Flows:

-Median return last week was below -1.5% and volume delta over the last 30 days is negative.
+Median return last week was over +75 basis points and volume delta over the last 30 days remains quite negative (-41%).

 Money flows are neutral.